JackMechem/midi-to-key/README.md

 ##### :apple: MacOS <a name="support-macOS"></a>

-- Full Support for MacOS
+- Support for MacOS (Abandoned; may or may not work)
   - Key Codes can be found [**here**](https://eastmanreference.com/complete-list-of-applescript-key-codes) or in the [**key codes**](#configuration-mapping-key-codes) section.

 ## Dependencies <a name="dependencies"></a>